nss-evening-web-development/c-sharp-curriculum/book-2-web-apis/chapters/web-api-setup.md

 ## Instructions

 1. navigate to `~/workspace/csharp` in your terminal
-1. Run this command: `dotnet new webapi -o HoneyRaesAPI -minimal`
+1. Run this command: `dotnet new webapi -n HoneyRaesAPI --framework net8.0`
 1. Run `cd HoneyRaesAPI`
 1. Run `dotnet new gitignore`
 1. Run `dotnet watch run`